 Using Extensions to Modify the Client

-Usually, extensions are used in one of the following ways:
+Typically, Extensions are used in one of the following ways:

 - Registering a specific renderer that interjects the creation process of the DOM (as shown in the example above).
 This technique allows you to make system-wide modifications even before the page is fully rendered.
 However, a disadvantage of this method is that the DOM is not fully stable and can continue changing as the process continues.

 - Registering the loaded event after the DOM is created.
 At this point, the DOM is stable, enabling you to select elements more accurately.
 You can manipulate the entire DOM structure by adding and removing DOM elements to/from the page according to the data context that is passed with each page.
-This method is recommended, for example, when you want to modify a specific Interaction element using a unique reference name.
+This method is recommended, for example, when you want to modify a specific Flow element using a unique reference name.

 When you create a new Extension, the default code on the New Extension page prompts you to use one of these techniques to write the Extension.
 For more details, see Working with Extensions.